Our Early Learning Programs

-At North Cottesloe Primary School, we implement a curriculum to meet the learning needs of students and assess and report student achievements in accordance with the established standards of the (SCASA) School Curriculum and Standards Authority, K-10 Outline.
-School Curriculum Assessment and Reporting Policy
+At North Cottesloe Primary School we implement a curriculum to meet the learning needs of students, and assess and report student achievements in accordance with the established standards of the (SCSA) School Curriculum and Standards Authority, K-10 Outline.

 Health & Physical Education